— the incompressible dynamics that drive “Emergent Creativity” —

 Chaos & Complexity are different manifestations of “High Information Entropy” (generated by “Incompressible Dynamics”)…

 “Thermodynamic Entropy” (or simply “Entropy”) is a measure of disorder, and “Information Entropy” is a measure of uncertainty or unpredictability.
-This website is all about systems that have “Low Entropy, but High Information Entropy” (i.e. systems which can be considered to be highly organized but nevertheless unpredictable).
+This website is all about systems that have “Low Entropy, but High Information Entropy” (i.e. systems which can be considered to be highly organised but nevertheless unpredictable).

-Complex Systems are systems that are characterized by the fact “the whole of the system is greater than the sum of its parts”.
+Complex Systems are systems that are characterised by the fact “the whole of the system is greater than the sum of its parts”.
 Low entropy systems that have high information entropy are the characteristics of systems that have “self-designed” their own “emergent complexity”.

 Emergent complexity is Mother Nature’s creativity in action.
-“Self-designing Complexity” is the process by which evolution self-organizes everything into existence (and the higher the thing’s information entropy the more the whole is greater than the sum of its parts).
+“Self-designing Complexity” is the process by which evolution self-organises everything into existence (and the higher the thing’s information entropy the more the whole is greater than the sum of its parts).

 Chaos and Complexity are related.
 Both are manifestations of “Spontaneous Creativity”.